tamu-edu-students/HyperTools/README.md

 ### Semantic Interface
-This example assumes a classifed image as input.
+This example assumes a classified image as input.
 The capability to generate the classified image with the Image Tool is a work in progress.

 The sample file can be run with the following command:
 `./semantic_interface`